rgdonohue/web-mapping-short-course/README.md

 ### 3. Thematic Web Mapping: Value by Area

-The third lesson explores techniques for making the popular value by area (or choropleth) map.
+The third lesson explores techniques for making the popular choropleth map.
 Students use web-based tools first to convert polygons such as census tracks into appropriate data formats before writing code to dynamically classify data for representing different values.
 The lesson also introduces the popular JavaScript library Qjuery, to assist in loading data from external sources.

 ### 4. Extending Web Maps with Plugins and Web Hosting